pivotal/docs-tap/install-azure/profile.hbs.md

       type: LoadBalancer

 buildservice:
-  # (Optional) Takes the value from the project_path under the image_registry section of shared by default, but can be overridden by setting a different value.
+  # (Optional) Takes the value from the project_path under the shared.image_registry section by default, but you can override it by setting a different value.
   kp_default_repository: ${KP_REGISTRY_HOSTNAME}/buildservice
   kp_default_repository_secret:
     name: registry-credentials
     namespace: ${YOUR_NAMESPACE}

 local_source_proxy:
-  # (Optional) Takes the value from the project_path under the image_registry section of shared by default, but can be overridden by setting a different value.
+  # (Optional) Takes the value from the project_path under the shared.image_registry section by default, but you can override it by setting a different value.
   repository: "EXTERNAL-REGISTRY-FOR-LOCAL-SOURCE"
   push_secret:
     name: "EXTERNAL-REGISTRY-FOR-LOCAL-SOURCE-SECRET"